 All users have access to the default vault created after installing Remote Desktop Manager.
 You can change its configuration as well as create other vaults, then assign them users and user groups.

 Access all vaults using the vault selector in the Navigation pane.
 Each user can also access their own user vault.
 This vault is only accessible to them and is a great place to store business-related entries for the user, such as alarm codes, user credentials, websites, documents, etc.

 |Step 8 - Assign permissions

 |Permissions can be granted to users and user groups.
 They are set on the vault, folder, and entry levels.

 The permissions granted on the folder can be inherited by each entry set under that folder.

 It is possible to batch grant access permissions and permission sets to users and user groups.

-The Security Provider is an additional level of encryption to the already-encrypted passwords and sensitive information in Remote Desktop Manager.
+The Security Provider is an additional level of encryption to the already-encrypted passwords and sensitive information.
 It can be configured using a passphrase, a certificate, or a keyfile.
 See our Security providers best practices.